-- s20.
+REL s20.
 The Life and Writings of Mircea Eliade.
 The Romanian historian of religions, Mircea Eliade (1907-1986), was one of the twentieth century's leading scholars of the study of religion.
 Renowned for his authoritative writings on such topics as yoga, shamanism, alchemy, myth, and the sacred and the profane, he was also a diligent diarist and a prolific writer of fiction (novels, short stories, and plays).
 The seminar considers both his scholarly and his fictional oeuvre in the context of his life story, as he moved from Bucharest to Calcutta to Paris and to Chicago.
 Open to first-year students.
 Enrollment limited to 25.
-J. Strong. - s23.
+Offered with varying frequency.
+J. Strong.

+PL/RE s23.
 Environmental Ethics.
 This unit uses readings, seminar discussions, and field trips to examine and evaluate environmental issues.
-Consideration is given to the idea of expanding the moral universe to include forests, oceans, other species.
+Consideration is given to the idea of expanding the moral universe to include forests, oceans, and other species.
 The class may travel to different locales in Maine to look at specific environmental situations.
 Internships also may be arranged for more extended study in the field.
-This unit is the same as Philosophy s23.
 Open to first-year students.
 Enrollment limited to 12.
 Written permission of the instructor is required.
+Not open to students who have received credit for Philosophy s23 or Religion s23.
+Offered with varying frequency.
+Staff.

-C. Straub. - s24.
+REL s24.
 Religion and the City.
 This unit examines the specific challenges faced by religious communities and organizations working to meet the needs of inner-city residents in Lewiston, Maine.
 It analyzes 1) the manner in which religious leaders within a particular community articulate and set about realizing the social, political, and economic agenda of their communities and 2) how religious communities and organizations often become the site of the very conflicts that characterize their interactions with other groups on their boundaries.
-The program involves study of selected texts dealing with intrafaith/interfaith conflicts and the problems of the city, discussions led by those working in the inner city, field trips to various institutions of the city, and fieldwork in agencies and religious communities in Lewiston, Maine.
+The course addresses intrafaith/interfaith conflicts and the problems of the city.
+It includes discussions led by those working in the inner city, field trips to various institutions, and fieldwork in agencies and religious communities in Lewiston.
 Recommended background: a course in religion.
 Open to first-year students.
 Enrollment limited to 12.
-M. Bruce. - s26.
+Offered with varying frequency.
+M. Bruce.

+INDS s26.
 Reading in the Greek New Testament.
 Intensive introduction to New Testament Greek.
 Students begin reading in the Gospel of John, while studying the Koine, or commonly spoken Greek language of late classical and early Christian times.
 No previous knowledge of Greek is assumed.
-This unit is the same as Classical and Medieval Studies s26 and Greek S26.
+Cross-listed in classical and medieval studies, Greek, and religion.
 Enrollment limited to 8.
+Not open to students who have received credit for Classical and Medieval Studies s26, Greek s26, or Religion s26.
+Offered with varying frequency.
+R. Allison.

-R. Allison. - s27.
+REL s27.
 Field Studies in Religion: Cult and Community.
 The unit provides an opportunity for in-depth study of one of the many religious groups in southern Maine.
-In addition to mainstream Catholic, Protestant, and Jewish communities, there are many nearby religious movements of particular interest: Shakers, Jehovah's Witnesses, Transcendental Meditation, the Shiloh Community, Catholic charismatics, Unitarians, and others.
+In addition to mainstream Catholic, Protestant, and Jewish communities, there are many nearby religious movements of particular interest: Shakers, Jehovah's Witnesses, Eckanckar, Transcendental Meditation, the Shiloh Community, Catholic charismatics, Unitarians, and others.
 Students carry out their own field research, focusing on the social structure, beliefs, and practices of a community of their choice.
 The unit ends with a seminar in which students share the results of their research.
 Enrollment limited to 15.
+Offered with varying frequency.
 T. Tracy.